 Pride and Patriotism

 The promotion of Little Elm High School through posters, social media, etc. to boost school spirit.
 A few examples of projects Pride and Patriotism has carried out to boost school spirit include Teacher Appreciation Day, the Homecoming Parade, and creating banners for dress-up days and sports related events.

 Promoting environmental and energy awareness projects to help spread awareness on environmental stress.
 Ways the E&E committee has helped raise environmental awareness is through encouraging teachers to turn their lights off and open up their blinds to let in fresh sunlight, and by reusing students' old water bottles and turning them into shakers to be used at football games.

 Drugs, Alcohol, Safety, and Health (DASH)

 Placing an emphasis on informing the student body on the consequences of alcohol and drugs on not only themselves but also those around them and how such substances are harmful and inadvisable.
 Examples of projects DASH has carried out are the Hurricane Harvey Coin Drive, which helped raise money to supply food and health related items to the victims of the hurricane, and Red Ribbon Week, which raised awareness on drug-related issues and encouraged students to say no to drugs.

 Interested in joining a committee?
 Click here to submit an application!

-Meetings are held on Mondays after school in Mr. Dawson's room 1221.
+General meetings are held on Thursdays after school in the Lecture Hall, room 1102.
 Be sure to check your emails and Remind 101 for information regarding meeting dates and times.

-Text @lehsstuc to 81010 to join the student council remind!
+Text @lehsstuc to 81010 to join the StuCo remind!